josetapadas/railsban/README.md

 # Railsban

-Welcome to the application repo, supporting the "From 0 to Live in 1h with RoR" presentation for SINFO'30.
+Welcome to the application repo, supporting the "From 0 to prod in 90mins with RoR" presentation for SINFO'30.

 ## Table of Contents